enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/what-are-analysis-environments.md

 - VScode
 - and many more

-> 💡 Some of the more superior features are type suggestions, syntax highlighting, in-line graphics, and so on."
+> 💡 Some of the awesome features these provide are type suggestions, syntax highlighting, in-line graphics, and so on.

 In this course, we will be using the Jupyter Lab environment.